anonhostpi/Auto-GPT-Wiki/Discord.md

 We use a [Discord server](https://discord.gg/autogpt) for our users and our dev-team.

+NOTE: If you just created your Discord account, you'll need to wait a couple of hours before you can join the server.
+This is an anti-bot security measure.

 If you're stuck, look down the users-list for a community-mod and chat with them.

 Discord is great for information that is more transient: